Monitor intranet traffic to dangerous websites

 - Now we'll use another built-in operation that uses an internal lookup table that lists IP addresses that are known threats along with the type of threat they pose.
 Select Create Column in the toolbar, then select Search Threat-Malware-by-IP for threat as the operation.
 Select the dstIp column as the argument and name the column Threat.
 Click the Create Column button.

 - The newly created Threat column reports null for any IP address not identified as a threat.
 Since we only want to analyze accesses to dangerous sites, let's filter those events out of our query.
 Select Filter in the toolbar, then select Is not null as the operation.
-Add the Threat column as argument, then click the Filter Data button.
+Add the Threat column as an argument, then click the Filter button.

 - Even though Intranets usually assign dynamic IP addresses, for the purposes of this example we're going to assume the source IP address are fixed.
 Download the CSV file previously mentioned and upload it as a lookup table.

 Now select Create Column in the toolbar, then under Operation click custom or all and select the Full Name lookup column as the operation.
 Select the srcIp column as the argument and name the new column UserName.